-The Institute's products include:
+The Institute's products include

-- Report
+- report

-- Rapid report
+- rapid report

-- Dossier assessment
+- dossier assessment

-- Addendum
+- addendum

-- Health information
+- health information

-- Working paper
+- working paper

 The preparation of reports and rapid reports is conducted on the basis of the award of individual commissions through the G-BA or Ministry of Health.
 The basis of this are the Institute's responsibilities described in §139a SGB V (see also Section 1.1).
-Accordingly, reports and rapid reports can be prepared on the benefit assessment of drug and non-drug interventions, on health economic evaluations, and on the appraisal of clinical practice guidelines (CPGs).
+Accordingly, reports and rapid reports can be prepared on the benefit assessment of drug and non-drug interventions, on health economic evaluations, and on the appraisal of CPGs.
 The main difference between reports and rapid reports is that commenting procedures (hearings) are only conducted for reports, but not for rapid reports.
 Accordingly, rapid reports are particularly intended for recommendations at short notice, for which, from the point of view of the contracting agency, no hearings by the Institute are required.